yegor256/blog/_posts/2015/jan/2015-01-26-happy-boss-false-objective.md

 The project is the source of our checks.
 Not the CFO.

+{% quote A true professional team player feels himself equal to all other members of the project, no matter how high they are in the hierarchy %}

 The CFO is a stakeholder, like everyone else.
 The project gives him more power than others because it's necessary for the whole mechanism to work properly.
 Every project member has his or her own **roles and responsibilities**.